-- 5.6.3.
+- 5.6.3.1.
+The PI includes in the IRB application a description of the process/ procedure for obtaining and documenting assent when research includes: Children and/or Individuals with impaired consent capacity. - 5.6.3.2.
 Any forms intended to document assent must be reviewed and approved by the IRB prior to their use. - 5.6.4.
 A written copy of the signed and dated consent form must be given to the person signing the ICF and the original copy must be retained in the research records. - 5.6.5.
-The investigator or designee should enter a checklist or progress note in the research record describing consent process and statement that the subject received a copy of the signed consent. - 5.6.6.
+The investigator or designee should enter a checklist or progress note in the research record describing the consent process and statement that the subject received a copy of the signed consent. - 5.6.6.
 The consent form may be either of the following: - 5.6.6.1.
 A written informed consent form meeting all the requirements described in this policy.
 The investigator shall give the subject or the subject's LAR adequate opportunity to read the consent form before it is signed; alternatively, the form may be read to the subject or the subject's LAR. - 5.6.6.2.
 A short form stating that all required elements of informed consent have been presented orally to the subject or the subject's LAR, and key information was presented first to the subject, before other information, if any, was provided. - 5.6.6.2.1.
-The oral presentation and the written short form document must be in a language understandable to the subject; - 5.6.6.2.2.
-The IRB must approve a written summary of what is to be said to the subject or the subject's LAR (the IRB-approved English language informed consent document may serve as the summary). - 5.6.6.2.3.
+The oral presentation and the written short form document must be in a language understandable to the subject.

+- 5.6.6.2.2.
+The IRB reviews the request and may approve the short form process if the study meets all the requirements outlined in 45 CFR 46.117(b), and as applicable, 21 CFR 50.27(b). - 5.6.6.2.3.
+The IRB must approve a written summary of what is to be said to the subject or the subject's LAR (the IRB-approved English language informed consent document may serve as the summary). - 5.6.6.2.4.
 There must be a witness to the oral presentation.
-When applicable, the witness must be an individual who is fluent in both English and the language understandable to the subject or the subject's LAR. - 5.6.6.2.4.
-The short form document is signed by the subject: - 5.6.6.2.5.
-The witness must sign both the short form and a copy of the summary; - 5.6.6.2.6.
-The person obtaining consent must sign a copy of the summary; - 5.6.6.2.7.
-A copy of the summary and a copy of the short form must be given to the subject or representative. - 5.6.6.2.8.
-The original signed summary and the original signed "short form" should be placed in the subject's research record and a copy of both placed in his/her medical record, if appropriate.
+When applicable, the witness must be an individual who is fluent in both English and the language understandable to the subject or the subject's LAR. - 5.6.6.2.5.
+The short form document is signed by the subject. - 5.6.6.2.6.
+The witness must sign both the short form and a copy of the summary. - 5.6.6.2.7.
+The person obtaining consent must sign a copy of the summary. - 5.6.6.2.8.
+A copy of the summary and a copy of the short form must be given to the subject or representative. - 5.6.6.2.9.
+The original signed summary and the original signed "short form" should be placed in the subject's research record and a copy of both placed in his/her medical record, if appropriate. - 5.6.6.3.

-- 5.6.6.3.
 The IRB must receive all foreign language versions of the short form document as a condition of approval. - 5.6.6.3.1.
 Expedited review of these versions is acceptable if the protocol, the full English language informed consent document, and the English version of the short form document have already been approved by the convened IRB.